kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 The basic model of consumer choice studies the decision of a single person regarding what goods to acquire, and how much to buy of each of them, taking as given the prices of the goods and the income level of the consumer.
 Our simple model assumes that each consumer chooses the “best” combination of goods ---or bundle---  that “he can afford”.
 The idea of “best” builds on the notions of preferences and utility; our model captures “affordability” via budget sets.

+To fix ideas, suppose you go to the supermarket with $100 dollars that you plan to spend in the visit.
+While you are there you can see many different goods that are sold at some given prices.
+The consumer problem postulates that among the all different ways in which you could allocate your $100 among these goods, you will select the one that makes you as happy as possible.

 **1. Preferences:** The preferences on an individual consist of his personal ranking over all possible alternatives.
 We often capture these preferences by the so called utility function.

 **2. Budget set:** The budget set of an individual is the collection of all alternatives that he can afford given his resources (income or wealth) and the prices of the goods he faces in the market.